thomvaill/log4brains/README.md

 - [ADR GitHub organization](https://adr.github.io/), home of the [MADR](https://adr.github.io/madr/) template, by @boceckts and @koppor
 - [Collection of ADR templates](https://github.com/joelparkerhenderson/architecture_decision_record) by @joelparkerhenderson

-## 📨 CI/CD configuration examples for publication
+## 📨 CI/CD configuration examples

 Log4brains lets you publish automatically your knowledge base on the static hosting service of your choice thanks to the `log4brains-web build` command.
-Here are some configuration examples for the most common hosting services.
+Here are some configuration examples for the most common hosting services / CI runners.

 ### GitHub pages with GitHub actions